Cryotherapy For Pain, Inflammation & Migraines In Brooklyn NYC

 Some special condition we treat using cryotherapy include:

 - Joint pain such as Shoulders and Knees

 - Muscle spasm in the Neck and Low back

 What to expect?

-As per Dr. Sardar, exposing your body to extreme cold temperatures for a few minutes can prove to be beneficial.
+As per Dr. Sardar, exposing your painful body region to extreme cold temperatures for a few minutes can prove to be beneficial.
 However, make sure not to prolong the treatment than the recommended time frame.
-On the other hand, pregnant women and people with high blood pressure are advised not to take cryotherapy.
+On the other hand, pregnant women are advised not to take cryotherapy.

-Overall, we recommend you to consult with our expert therapists before trying the cold therapy treatment for musculoskeletal pain.
+Overall, we recommend you to consult with our expert pain management specialist before trying the cold therapy treatment for musculoskeletal pain.

 How can I access it?